hi-chi/pipic/docs/EXTENSIONS.md

 </br>

-- **downsampler_gonoskov2022** is an implementation of agnostic conservative downsampling based on the method described in [[A. Gonoskov, CPC **271**,108200(2022)](https://doi.org/10.1016/j.cpc.2021.108200); [arXiv:1607.03755](https://arxiv.org/abs/1607.03755)].
+- **downsampler_gonoskov2022** is an implementation of agnostic conservative downsampling based on the method described in [[A.&nbsp;Gonoskov, CPC **271**,108200(2022)](https://doi.org/10.1016/j.cpc.2021.108200); [arXiv:1607.03755](https://arxiv.org/abs/1607.03755)].
 The extension retrieves each subset of particles that all give CIC contributions to each set of 2/4/8 nearby nodes, depending on dimensionality.
 The implementation is configured to always preserve the total weight of particles in each subset.
 In addition, the energy, momentum and CIC contributions are preserved (can be switched off).
 The extension can act on several types of particles; this is to be configured with `add_assignment()` using the same parameters as for the initialization (except `ensemble_data` is not needed). </br>
 *implemented by Arkady Gonoskov* (arkady.gonoskov@physics.gu.se)
     - `ensemble_data` is the address of the ensemble data to be retrieved from the simulation container by calling `ensemble_data()`
     - `type_index` is the type index of particles to be affected by the downsampling